Nikhil-Sharma1302/Movies-App/README.md

-This is a simple and functional music player built using React.js that integrates with the Spotify API to fetch and display a list of songs based on user interest or search input.
-It offers an interactive experience where users can listen to songs, view composer details, and explore more about the track.
+This is a simple and clean movie search application built using React.js.
+It allows users to search for movies by name and fetches real-time results using a public movie API.

 🔧 Project Highlights:
-• Developed using React.js and Spotify API
+• Developed using React.js with hooks and functional components

-• Fetches and displays songs based on selected query or category
+• Integrates with a public Movie API (e.g., OMDb API) to fetch movie data

+• Users can search for any movie, and the app displays key details like:

+       • Movie Title

+       • Poster Image

+       • Release Year

+       • Genre

-• Users can:
+       • IMDb Rating

-     🎧 Play a song directly from the app

-     🧑‍🎼 View composer/artist name

-     📝 See additional song details (like album and release date)

-• Clean, responsive UI with engaging visuals

-• Smooth user experience and API handling
+• Responsive UI built for smooth use on both desktop and mobile

+• Clean layout with easy-to-read movie cards

-• Hosted on Netlify for easy access
+• Hosted on Netlify for quick and free access

-🔗 Live Demo: nikhil-music-player.netlify.app
+🔗 Live Demo: nikhil-movie-app.netlify.app